Victorian Railways Y class (diesel): History

 Only two engines—Y152 and Y165—were repainted into the V/Line Freight scheme, which was essentially the same as previous with a new decal and a lighter grey.

 The 1999 sale of V/Line Freight to Freight Victoria included engines 110, 113, 115, 118–119, 121–122, 138, 150–152, 157, 165, 169, 171 and 174.
 Some of these were upgraded by 2002 using traction motors and gear sets cascaded from the Freight Australia A and X Class locomotive upgrades, permitting operation at 80 km/h.
 This required replacing the original plain whitemetal axle boxes; in the short term they were modified but eventually they were all replaced with custom units, obviating the need for fortnightly lubrication of the bearings.
 Air conditioning was also fitted.

+In 2005, Y109 and Y145 were sold to El Zorro.
+145 was scrapped and spare parts used to repair 109, which took on 145's number during its service with El Zorro.
+In 2014, the unit was sold to the Yarra Valley Tourist Railway and renumbered back to its original number.

+On the 17/2/2013 a mass move of Y class occurred to Newport to be distributed to various heritage operators, locomotives on the train consisted of Y127/VAN/Y102/Y143/Y104/Y108/Y125.

-Today, four are in service with V/Line as carriage yard shunters and fitted with low speed controls, with others owned by freight operator Pacific National.
+As of October 2025, 2 are in service with V/Line as carriage yard shunters and fitted with low speed controls, with others owned by freight operators Southern Shorthaul Railroad and Pacific National.
 Seventeen units are officially preserved, though only a handful of those are operational.